who's walking who?

 USER RESEARCH

-After 20+ hours of interviews, walks, and discussion, we utilized user research methods to make sense of our data.
+After 20+ hours of interviews, walks, and discussion, we utilized affinity mapping to make sense of our data.

 We created 3 main findings from our analysis.
 To communicate an understanding of our walkers that was grounded in the hours we spent getting to know them, our findings needed to be clear, grounded in first-order observation, and novel, revealing something about them that we only could have learned through the time we spent.